mbattifarano/GoFigure/README.md

 GoFigure! is designed to handle MATLAB figures so that creating, saving, and viewing is as simple and organized as possible.

+GoFigure! was developed with MATLAB R2013a on Ubuntu 12.04.
+I have NOT tested it on any other version of MATLAB under any other operating system.

 There are three class definitions:

   (1) cfigure 	      - Initializes an invisible figure and holds onto its